Jiaju-Chen/UpliftRec/README.md

 ## Overview

-This is the official code of "Causal Effect Estimation for User Interest Exploration on Recommender Systems" (AAAI'24).
+This is the official code of "Treatment Effect Estimation for User Interest Exploration on Recommender Systems" (AAAI'24).

 ## Dataset